b0llull0s/Arch-Installation-Scripts/README.md

 ```
 - There are more advanced ways to install Arch but this is a very simple guide, there are just a few relevant steps that you need to follow for this build:
   - Use `ext4` file type for your system
-  - Systemd-bootloader can give you problems with encryptation, in that case just use `GRUB`
+  - `Systemd-bootloader` can give you problems with encryptation, in that case just use `GRUB`
   - Choose `Hyperland` as profile
-  - Make sure dont choose any session manager as Hyperland recommends to login directly from the TTY.
+  - Make sure dont choose any session manager as `Hyperland` recommends to login directly from the `TTY`.
-  - Choose NetworkManager
+  - Choose `NetworkManager`
   - I always add the extra libraries
 - Wait for the install to finish, once is done reboot your system.
-- Now you should need to connect to internet again, this time use networkmanager:
+- Now you should need to connect to internet again, this time use `NetworkManager`:
 ```bash
 # Check if Networkmanager is running
 sudo systemctl status NetworkManager.service